A zero to one project

 Post fueling events

-After the fueling event, with our access to the vehicle data, we can verify the fuel level.
-If the measured level was below a certain threshold, we flagged the transaction for review.
-Our admin panel allowed the fleet managers to review vehicle and their transactions.
+After the fueling event, with our access to the vehicle data, we could verify the fuel level.
+If the measured level was below a certain threshold, we flagged the transaction for review in our admin panel.

 Project takeaways